anthonyhartin/usernetes_install/README.md

 The second script tests for cpu and io control and stops if it is not present.

+Make sure that port 8080 is open for egress and ingress (at least).

 Currently, there is a problem with user delegation on Fedora 35, Fedora 33 and CentOS 8 (at least).

 Clone with git clone https://github.com/anthonyhartin/usernetes_install.git